My First Novel…

 The concept of a harassed youth emerged as a result.
 Also, since conflict can be internal as well as external, Delbert was filled with inner turmoil and lack of confidence.
 From feedback so far, this apparently succeeds in keeping reader attention until the more serious conflict emerges.

 One reader expressed surprise that I was so down on the Catholic Church.
 What??
 Thought I painted a fairly positive picture of the church.
 Perhaps Sylvia’s seclusion prompted that comment.
-Sorry if it did, I thought the church helped her out in a crucial time in her life.
+Sorry if it did, I thought her church helped her out during a crucial time in her life.

 Is the story autobiographical?
 Or “wannabe” autobiographical?

 NO. What might lead those who know me to ask the question is the fact that I located the story in a time and places I know well.
 I was never harrassed as a youth.
 My younger brother did bat rocks and there was a creek behind our house.
 And in fact, I did have St Vitus Dance at twelve but never wore goggles.
 I attended UBC at a normal age and suffered grades far different from Delbert.
 I did get a private pilot’s license in my mid-thirties but never gave a thought to jets or test flying.
 They were too far removed from my capabilities to warrant even a dream.
 Put another way, all the characters are purely fictional, with one exception.
 The dean is patterned after a very admirable real dean.